parkerhuynh/IEDG/README.md

 To achieve this, there are a series of steps.
 These include, speech to text, text to CDQL.
 To implement this the student will need to create a GUI, use IoT technologies, NLP technologies, use ontologies, adapt existing middleware such as Dialogflow, and integrate with existing systems including CoaaS and Home Assistant.

 The following steps aim to deploy a user interface for smarthome.
+## Install

+Clone the repository.
+`pip install -r requirements.txt`

 ## Build a text to CDQL

+The purpose of this section is to crate a text-to-CDQL system.

 In the project directory, you can run: